 Am I allowed to have visitors on my land?

 This will be a decision for you and something that Youcamp cannot take responsibility for.
-You will need to make sure you don’t upset your neighbours or get on the wrong side of your Local Council.
+Check with your Local Council about your local laws.
 Also check with your relevant state government department for any other guidelines you may not know about.
 It is critical you read and agree to Youcamp’s Terms and Conditions before listing your property.

 Do I need to have Council approval to list my property on Youcamp?